powerlock/APCSA-1/FinalProject/readme.md

 1. AI use allowed only if fully documented in development log.
 2. Unmodified AI code without explanation = 0 for entire project.
 3. Highest scores go to students who clearly explain why they chose specific simulation rules and what their experiments revealed.

+** Where do I draw the diagram -UML
+•  First choice: diagrams.net (draw.io) — fastest, rubric-approved, zero barriers.
+•  Second choice (if you enjoy coding): PlantUML or Mermaid.js — text-based feels more “computer scientist” and looks clean in your README.
+•  Hand-drawn is still 100% acceptable (and shows personal effort).